pixeljetstream/r3e-trace-analysis/README.md

 ### History
 * 26.07.2015:
+ * Recorder supports saving session on pause (for mid-session files to be appended in viewer)
+ * Support for appending a file
+ * Improved styling of multiple data plots
  * Range option to compare limited sections of the track and their effect on time
 * 25.07.2015:
  * Animated driving line